 Telecommuters are a relatively large percentage of the workforce: 12.29% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Astor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Astor does not have a public transit system used by locals to get to and from work.

 The rate of college-level education in Astor is quite a bit lower than the national average among all cities of 21.84%: just 10.71% of people here over 25 have a bachelor's degree or an advanced degree.